Danger0101/JavaScript-Quiz-PP2/README.md

 ---
 ### End Page

-Page will load and show your score where you will be able to save your score to the leaderboard.
-There is a input field for the username and a submit button to save the score.
+The page will load and display your score, allowing you to save it to the leaderboard.

 ![End Page](./assets/images/readme/features/end.png)
 ---
 ### Leaderboard Page

-This will show the leaderboard data upon load.
+This page will display the leaderboard data upon loading.

 ![Leaderboard Page](./assets/images/readme/features/lead.png)
 ---
 ### 404 Page

-This will show the leaderboard data upon load.
+This page will display an error message relating to error 404 page not found with a link back to indext.html

 ![404 Page](./assets/images/readme/features/404.png)
 ---
 ### No JavaScript

-This will show if browser doesn't support JavaScript or a user has disabled it.
+This will appear if the browser doesn't support JavaScript or if the user has disabled it

 ![No Java Script Warning](./assets/images/readme/features/nojs.png)
 ---
 ### Please Rotate

-This appears when users has mobile device is in landscape not currently catching all devices.
+This message appears when users have their mobile devices in landscape mode, though it may not cover all devices.

 ![Please Rotate](./assets/images/readme/features/rotate.png)
 ---